 With a limited supply of land, the location of these extra dwellings needs to be carefully considered.
 Dual occupancies and secondary dwellings being permissible in many residential zones across Willoughby allow for the ongoing delivery of lower scale housing in an incremental, piecemeal way.
-Trend analysis from approvals tells us we deliver around 15 new homes through this mechanism every year; however there will come a point where this supply is exhausted as no more suitable sites remain.
+Trend analysis from approvals tells us we deliver around 20 new homes through this mechanism every year; however there will come a point where this supply is exhausted as no more suitable sites remain.
 For now that point is likely to be beyond the 20 year planning horizon of this Strategy.
 This type of housing is suitable for a wide range of residents, being single storey with some private open space however it may not be well located for public transport or walkable to other services, requiring residents to drive.

 Medium density housing (townhouses and low rise apartments) should be planned in accessible locations close to transport and walkable to services and amenities including open space.
 Local centres are considered appropriate for this scale of development.
 Town house type development was not common in the local area for a number of years.
 However, recently there has been an upturn in the number of Development Applications proposing this type of accommodation.
-Currently (November 2018), there are proposals under consideration in Willoughby, Artarmon, Chatswood and Roseville which collectively if approved, would result in 80 new town house dwellings.
+From 2018-19 approvals were issued which will result in 98 new town house dwellings.